AndreySosnovyy/flutter_pin_code_ui/add_new_animation.md

 ## How to add a new animation?

-Currently, **pin_ui** package doesn't allow developers to add new animations with its api via public classes.
+Currently, **pin_ui** package doesn't allow developers to add new animations with its API via public classes.
 So in case you still want to add your own animation you have to either fork this project or suggest it in [GitHub](https://github.com/AndreySosnovyy/flutter_pin_code_ui) issue/pull request.